Retaliation and whistle blowing FAQs

 - What are some examples of protected conduct?

-- My spouse felt that she was the victim of gender based pay discrimination but is afraid to complain.
-I work at the same place she does.
-If I complain for her, am I safe from retaliation?
+- My spouse and I work at the same place.
+She felt that she was the victim of gender based pay discrimination but is afraid to complain.
+If I oppose it for her, am I safe from retaliation?

-- So if I complain about an environmental issue that has nothing to do with my spouse, they cannot retaliate against her, right?
+- So if we work at the same place and I complain about something that has nothing to do with her, is she still protected?

 - I heard a manager make a racist remark but said nothing about it until human resources questioned me.
 I answered truthfully.
 Was my conduct protected?